Canada/USA. 1980.

 The plot treads through the basic cliches and set-ups of the slasher genre.
 Director Roger Spottiswoode makes a slick and effective package of the material and generates a fair degree of tension.
 That said, Spottiswoode never pushes the film – there is none of the eerie suspense of Halloween (1978), none of the novelty gore set-pieces of the Friday the 13th series, no sequences that genuinely stand out in memory other than in terms of general competence.

-Terror Train was directed by Canadian Roger Spottiswoode, who went on to more high profile things, including the acclaimed war zone journalism film Under Fire (1982), followed by the mainstream likes of Air America (1990), Stop!
+Terror Train was directed by Canadian Roger Spottiswoode, who went on to more high profile films, including the acclaimed war zone journalism film Under Fire (1982), followed by the mainstream likes of Air America (1990), Stop!
 Or My Mom Will Shoot (1992), the James Bond film Tomorrow Never Dies (1997) and the Arnold Schwarzenegger sf/action film The 6th Day (2000).

 Sandy Howard was a prolific producer of the 1970s and 80s with hits like A Man Called Horse (1976).
-In other genre films, he also produced The Neptune Factor: An Underwater Odyssey (1973), The Devil’s Rain (1975), Embryo (1976), The Island of Dr Moreau (1977), The Silent Flute/Circle of Iron (1979), Meteor (1979), Savage Harvest (1980), Angel (1984), Secrets of the Phantom Caverns/What Waits Below (1984) and Blue Monkey/Insect (1987).
+In other genre films, Howard also produced The Neptune Factor: An Underwater Odyssey (1973), The Devil’s Rain (1975), Embryo (1976), The Island of Dr Moreau (1977), The Silent Flute/Circle of Iron (1979), Meteor (1979), Savage Harvest (1980), Angel (1984), Secrets of the Phantom Caverns/What Waits Below (1984) and Blue Monkey/Insect (1987).

 Trailer here